h-albert-lee/what-I-read-2023/README.md

 The Reversal Curse : LLMs trained on "A is B" fail to learn "B is A" (ArXiv 2023)

 TimeGPT-1 (ArXiv 2023)

+Large Language Models Sensitivity to The Order of Options in Multiple-Choice Questions (ArXiv 2023)